fabiofabrizi/pands-project/README.md

 [2] 'Iris Versicolor'
 [3] 'Iris Virginica'

-From looking at the many blogs/articles written on Fisher's Iris data set, the common theme amongst all of them is the use of a Python script or R script for analysis and identifying any patterns.
+From reading the many blogs and articles written on Fisher's Iris data set, the common theme amongst all of them is the use of the Python or R languages to analysis and identify any patterns.
+This pattern is also common for other data analysis projects.
 <!--The aim of the project is to use Python to analyse the dataset and identify any patterns within the data, if any.  -->

 ## Getting Started